shashwat-158/Pathfinding-Algorithm-Visualizer/README.md

 # Pathfinding Algorithm Visualizer

-An interactive Python application for visualizing and comparing pathfinding algorithms like A*, Dijkstra's, and Breadth-First Search (BFS) using the Pygame library.
+An interactive Python application for visualizing and comparing pathfinding algorithms like A*, Dijkstra's, and Greedy Best-First Search using the Pygame library.

 ![Screenshot of the pathfinding visualizer in action] *(A screenshot or GIF will be added here once the project is functional)*